marufmks/all-woo-addons/OOP_ARCHITECTURE.md

 ## Conclusion

-This OOP architecture provides a solid foundation for the Ultimate Woo Addons plugin, making it more maintainable, testable, and extensible.
+This OOP architecture provides a solid foundation for the All Woo Addons plugin, making it more maintainable, testable, and extensible.
 The use of design patterns ensures consistent behavior and makes the codebase easier to understand and modify.